hyf0/tagged-enum/README.md

 # Limitation

-tagged-enum is implemented in userland, not a built-in language feature.
+that-enum is implemented in userland, not a built-in language feature.
 So, there are some limitations.

 ## Recursive Type